 For children — in general, children are sicker with a common cold than adults are and often develop complications, such as ear infections.
 Your child doesn't need to see the doctor for a routine common cold.
 But seek medical attention right away if your child has any of the following signs or symptoms:

 Although more than 100 viruses can cause a common cold, the rhinovirus is the most common culprit, and it's highly contagious.

-A cold virus enters your body through your mouth or nose.
+A cold virus enters your body through your mouth, eyes or nose.
 The virus can spread through droplets in the air when someone who is sick coughs, sneezes or talks.
-But it also spreads by hand-to-hand contact with someone who has a cold or by using shared objects, such as utensils, towels, toys or telephones.
-If you touch your eyes, nose or mouth after such contact or exposure, you're likely to "catch" a cold.
+But it also spreads by hand-to-hand contact with someone who has a cold or by sharing contaminated objects, such as utensils, towels, toys or telephones.
+If you touch your eyes, nose or mouth after such contact or exposure, you're likely to catch a cold.

 Cold viruses are almost always present in the environment.
 But the following factors can increase your chances of getting a cold:

 If you or your child has a cold, you're likely to start by seeing your family doctor, a general practitioner or your child's pediatrician.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 Information to prepare in advance

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For the common cold, some basic questions to ask your doctor include: